hdezerto/rleai_project/notes.md

 # TO DO
-- Exteroceptive flag is implemented, just implement the actual exteroceptive extraction method.
+- Add noise to exteroceptive data.
+(DONE)
 - Integrate knee collision.
+(CHECK IF NECESSARY)
-- Train the models.
+- Tune the models.
 - Student teacher approach.
+(WORKING ON THIS...)

 In the paper (https://arxiv.org/pdf/2201.08117) they use for exteroceptive: height samples around each foot at multiple radii.
 In the zoom meeting that was also mentioned.

 # QUESTIONS